Abhinav289/Conversational-Image-Recogniiton-Chatbot/README.md

 https://colab.research.google.com/drive/1z2dc9VbUF_Mz9nMBEHzxXIX4W8nhJflG?usp=sharing

+Every cell of the code has explanations written in comments

 How to use:
 1. Please login into google colab and connect to T4 GPU runtime
 2. Run the above colab file (all the cells in it) and wait for a minute.